V4Fire/Client/src/components/base/b-dynamic-page/README.md

 ## Events

-The component automatically dispatches all events from an internal page component.
+The component automatically dispatches all events from the inner page component.
 Also, you can see the [[iDynamicPage]] component.

 ## Basic concepts

-The shortest way to bind some components with a router is using the `route` field and the `component :is` directive.
+The shortest way to bind some components to a router is to use the route field and the component `:is` directive.
 Let's look at an example below.

 ```